vishallalge/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/08-Spring-Data-JPA-Spring-Data-Rest.md

 | **Implementation** | Implemented by frameworks like Hibernate, EclipseLink, etc.                   | Implemented by ORM frameworks (Hibernate, EclipseLink, OpenJPA, etc.)        |
 | **Usage**          | Just a concept, doesn’t provide direct API                                    | Provides a standard API with annotations (`@Entity`, `@Id`, etc.)            |
 | **Example**        | ORM → concept of mapping `User` class → `users` table                         | JPA → defines standard annotations & interfaces (`EntityManager`, `@Entity`) |

+# Spring Data Rest :

+## What is spring data rest -
+- Spring Data REST is a part of the Spring Data ecosystem that automatically exposes your Spring Data repositories as RESTful APIs, without you having to write controllers manually